What are the COVID guidelines?

 Where do I report to in the morning?

-You will receive an email three weeks prior to your work date to reconfirm your date and your total volunteer number.
-You must respond to this email.
-You will be emailed your meeting site address one week prior to your volunteer date.
+You will receive an email two days prior to your work date to reconfirm your date and your total volunteer number.
+You will be emailed your meeting site address at that time.
+If you have signed up to volunteer with the ReStore, report to the front door of the ReStore location at the time provided in your email.

 If I volunteer with a group, will we all be able to work together?